Amortized Safe Active Learning for Real-Time Data Acquisition: Pretrained Neural Policies From Simulated Nonparametric Functions: Experiment Details

 The NN configurations are taken largely from~\citet{ivanova_idad_2021}: The transformer block is taken as it is; the number of hidden neurons in the MLPs (Data Embed, Budget Feed Forward, and Decision Feed Forward) are all set to 512.
 The remaining parameter is the embedding dimension (the dimension of $e_t, E_t, ES_t, EB$, and the input dimension of the Decision Feed Forward), which determines the size of the transformer layers and plays a crucial role in the NN size.
 In our main paper, we set this dimension to 128, but we provide an ablation study on this dimension in~\cref{appendix-ablation}.

-\paragraph{Unconstrained AL training:} In our unconstrained AL experiments, our policy NNs were trained without safety measurements: an NN does not have a safety history encoder~\crefp{figureS-nn}, and the training algorithm has neither safety measurements $q$ and $z$ nor safety center $\mathcal{C}$, i.e. the training~\cref{alg-asal_training} is reduced to~\cref{alg-aal_training}.
+In our unconstrained AL experiments, our policy NNs were trained without safety measurements: an NN does not have a safety history encoder~\crefp{figureS-nn}, and the training algorithm has neither safety measurements $q$ and $z$ nor safety center $\mathcal{C}$, i.e. the training~\cref{alg-asal_training} is reduced to~\cref{alg-aal_training}.

-For the DAD baseline (described in~\cref{appendix-objective_details-DAD},~\cref{alg-dad_training}), we take the code from~\citet{foster_dad_2021,ivanova_idad_2021}.
+\paragraph{Training of Baseline Approaches} For the DAD baseline (described in~\cref{appendix-objective_details-DAD},~\cref{alg-dad_training}), we take the code from~\citet{foster_dad_2021,ivanova_idad_2021}.
 The DAD implementation utilizes Pyro~\citep{bingham2018pyro} to condition the same sequence of queries on different functions, which however involve CPUs for each loss computation.
 In comparison, our loss functions are computed completely with PyTorch which requires little CPU-GPU interaction.
 This is why the training time per step of DAD is not necessarily faster than our objectives~\crefp{tableS-training_time}, despite DAD time complexity much smaller~\crefp{tableS-training_complexities}.

+For ALINE~\citep{huang2025aline}, we use the original code to train the method.
+As ALINE optimizes the AL decisions for a predefined $T$, we train individual ALINE for different $T$.
+Similar to our NN policies~\crefp{figureS-nn}, we use 2 layers of transformer attender.

+For PFN baselines, we train PFN models~\citep{mueller2022pfn} on GP data~\crefp{tableS-training_samplers}.
+The training was adapted from the implementation of~\cite{chang2025ace}.
+PFNs are amortized Bayesian models which can condition on observed data and output predictive distributions of unseen data.
+We use 2 layers of transformer attender to ensure the models have similar sizes (around 300K parameters) to our NN policies~\crefp{figureS-nn}.
+Each PFN is limited to the specified dimension $D$; we train individual PFNs for each dimension of problems.
+Each training uses 1.28M GP functions and around 3 hours (320k steps).